Garden of Life

 Enjoy the tranquility of the Garden of Life, a space dedicated to promoting organ and tissue donation.

 Did you know a lifetime membership is only x amount more?

 Family of 4 membership: $50.00

 Adult Day Pass: $17.00

 Youth 5 to 12: $8.00

-During the summer of 2010, NORMHC received funds from out-going councillor Russ Thompson for the construction of a Garden of Life to promote organ and tissue donation.
-As a recipient of a kidney transplant himself, Russ is a strong supporter of the donor program.
+During the summer of 2010, NORMHC received funds from the City of Greater Sudbury and councillor Russ Thompson for the construction of a Garden of Life to promote the importance of organ and tissue donation.
+As a recipient of a kidney transplant himself, Russ was a strong supporter of the donor program.

 The official grand opening of the garden was held on September 10th, 2011 and included a variety of guest speakers who have been touched by the program.
 The garden space highlights the five senses and encompasses a six-foot waterfall which tumbles gently into a large pond.
 The pond is surrounded by plants all nestled within a natural fieldstone patio with stone benches for contemplation.
 The sense of hearing is the waterfall; the sense of smell the fragrant plants; the sense of touch is the texture of leaves, stones and water; and the sense of taste is the herbs.
-The entire area is protected by wrought iron perimeter fencing.
-The garden has since been expanded to include a G Scale Garden Train.
+The garden is bordered by an antique wrought iron fence along Bloor Street and the museum’s garden train layout along Prescott Park.